learn-hunger/visual-gestures/paper.md

 ---
-title: 'visual-gestures.js- Lets you control the cursor with hand or finger movements'
+title: visual-gestures.js- Lets you control the cursor with hand or finger movements
 tags:
   - typescript
   - tensorflowjs